burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 }
 ```

-The `std::initializer_list` stores initializer values in underlying array has these member functions:
+The `std::initializer_list` stores initializer values in the underlying array.
+This type has these member functions:
 * **size**.
 Number of elements in the array.
 * **begin**.
-Pointer to first array element.
+Pointer to the first array element.
 * **end**.
-Pointer to one-beyond-last array element.
+Pointer to a one-beyond-last array element.

-7. In ([1], 10.4.6.2) for C++2003: *"You can initialize a class member that is a static constant of an integral
+7. In ([1], 10.4.6.2) for C++2003: *"You can initialize a class member that is a static constant of an integral type.
-type.
 If and only if you do so, you need to declare this member once somewhere."*.
+Somewhere in this context means some compilation unit.

 ## Various Constants Flavors

 ### const (C++03)
 The keyword `const` prevent `const` objects from getting mutated.
 But `const` - can be initialized by something that is not a constant expression.
-The `const` member-function cannot change the state of the object.
+The `const` member function cannot change the state of the object.

 ### constexpr (C++11)

 Documentation: [cpp reference details](https://en.cppreference.com/w/cpp/language/constexpr).

 The `constexpr` is a modifier of a function or a variable.
-The `constexpr` indicating that it *should be possible* to evaluate the function or expression at compile time if given constant expressions as arguments.
+The `constexpr` indicates that it *should be possible* to evaluate the function or expression at compile time if given constant expressions as arguments.

 **It can be run in compile time and in runtime.**

 The main idea of B. Stroustrup is that it brings type-rich programming in compile-time.
-The deep reason that includes this into language is that many communities ask B. Stroustrup to have something which will make table-lookup easier in languages.
+The deep reason that includes this in the language is that many communities ask B. Stroustrup to have something which will make table lookup easier in languages.
 And because it's near impossible to be faster than table lookup, this concept can make sense.

 C++11 `constexpr` functions had to put everything in a single return statement.
 C++14 `constexpr` functions, not necessarily had to put everything in a single return statement.
 Example:
 ```cpp